ManuelSN/OBD_device_based_on_CAN_Bus/README.md

 ## Versioned

-The versions have to be based on [SemVer](https://semver.org) in order to contribute in this project ,
+The versions have to be based on [SemVer](https://semver.org) in order to contribute in this project.

 ## Authors of used libraries